top of page

 More than just Green M&Ms- why you need a solid performance agreement.

 For artists and venues alike, live performance is a dazzling spectacle that brings written compositions to life and engenders a feeling of true connectivity.
 Many such artists and venues fail to appreciate the equally dazzling potential for liability and dispute embedded in each such performance.
-Absent a well crafted performance agreement, participants become embroiled in arduous and lengthy legal disputes in order to determine the most equitable outcome.
+Absent a well-crafted performance agreement, participants become embroiled in arduous and lengthy legal disputes in order to determine the most equitable outcome.
 Had the parties enlisted the deft hand of a skilled attorney, such disputes would be resolved in minutes- saving each participant extravagant cost.

 In drafting performance agreements, Attorneys consider the varied and extensive potential outcomes embedded in a live performance.
 I've listed a few below: